abobco/Snake-1-player/README.md

 Hi

-unzip and run "snake 1 player public" to play
+unzip and run "snake 1 player public.exe" to play inside the "debug" folder

 Made with SDL_2 and the help of these tutorials